ONLYOFFICE/Kubernetes-Docs/README.md

 $ kubectl logs -f test-ds -n <NAMESPACE>
 ```

-The DocumentServer availability check is considered a priority, so if it fails with an error, it is considered that the test failed.
+The DocumentServer availability check is considered a priority, so if it fails with an error, the test is considered to be failed.

-Next, delete the `test-ds` Pod by running the following command:
+After this, you can delete the `test-ds` Pod by running the following command:

 ```bash
 $ kubectl delete pod test-ds -n <NAMESPACE>